ATTORNEY AND MANAGING PARTNER

 Bryan J. Gottfredson

-Bryan Gottfredson is a trusted advisor to business
+Bryan Gottfredson is a trusted and experienced

 Real Estate Law